orcfax/docs/docs/project-catalyst/f12-economic-model.md

 In order to combat the risks associated with validators having financial incentive to act badly, Orcfax is tasked with devising a strategy by which malicious behavior becomes cost prohibitive or disadvantageous.
+Put another way, the total cost incurred to the bad actor for their behaviour must be greater than the reward they might receive by undermining the system; to use the example of a loan liquidation, the cost of operating the number of nodes necessary to submit erroneous data, which would result in the liquidation of a target loan, must cost more than the liquidation would reward the bad actor.
+It is this cost relationship which makes malicious actions disadvantageous.

-However, at this stage of research and development, Orcfax has not yet decided on the process through which consensus will be reached over a given fact statement; the different ways this might be orchestrated have implications on how malicious behavior may need to be addressed.
+At this stage of research and development, Orcfax has not yet decided on the process through which consensus will be reached over a given fact statement; the different ways this might be orchestrated have implications on how malicious behavior may need to be addressed.
 For this reason, we will explore two options:
 1.) where one node proposes a statement, and a subset of the 100 nodes within